 in 2008 i was obsessed with editing wikipedia.

-I was in my last year of university, and deeply lost, in the way that almost all 20 year olds are.
+I was in my last year of university, and was tutoring ESL for money.

 They're tacitly there to learn english, but mostly just to get away from their parents.

-It's a fun gig, but you get a taste of just how wicked it is to learn english.
+It's a fun gig, and you get a taste of just how terrible it is to learn english.

-Wikipedia has a well-meaning, but not-thought-out side-project called the simple english wikipedia.
+Wikipedia has a well-meaning, but not really thought-out side-project called the simple english wikipedia.

 Why couldn't people read wikipedia in their own language?